Glimtoko/ChocoboJ/README.md

 These is one important difference between the commands, however: The first command will put output inside a `results` subdirectory in the current directory, whereas the second will place them in a `results` subdirectory of the `sod` directory.

 ### Running in Parallel
-It is possible to run ChocoboJ in parallel, via the `Distributed` packages, by using the `--nprocs` (or `-n`) option.
+It is possible to run ChocoboJ in parallel, via the `Distributed` package, by using the `--nprocs` (or `-n`) option.
 This accepts a number of processors to run on, e.g.

     chocoboj -n 8